MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/msiexe/the-app-certification-process.md

 This test will check to see if your app has a dependency on any type of non-Microsoft drivers or NT services.
 You are required to disclose such dependency in Partner Center during app submission.

-### Digital Signatures
+### Digital Signature/code signing

-Digital signatures are an integral part of ensuring a verified and trusted ecosystem of apps and updates on Windows.
+Digital signature/code signing is an integral part of ensuring a verified and trusted ecosystem of apps and updates on Windows.
 It is highly recommended that your EXE/MSI app and the Portable Executable (PE) files inside of it are digitally signed with a certificate that chains upto a certificate of a Certificate Authority (CA) that is part of the [Microsoft Trusted Root Program](/security/trusted-root/participants-list).

 ### Privacy policy